dalbyryan3/unix-setup/general_unix_setup.md

 # Ryan Dalby General Unix Setup

 ## General Programs to Install
 * vim- For general text editing, works well with command line.
-Install vim or related vim package that may contain gvim using package manager. (https://github.com/vim/vim)
+Install vim or related vim package that may contain gvim using a package manager. (https://github.com/vim/vim)

 * tmux- Allows for terminal multiplexing and persistent session, especially useful when using ssh.
-Install tmux using package manager. (https://github.com/tmux/tmux)
+Install tmux using a package manager. (https://github.com/tmux/tmux)

 * vscode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode GUI.
-Install VSCode using package manager or through web browser. (https://github.com/microsoft/vscode)
+Install VSCode using a package manager or through web browser. (https://github.com/microsoft/vscode)

 * fzf- For fuzzy searching through command-line history and files.
-Install through vim while installing plugins (specifically when installing fzf.vim) or install using package manager. (https://github.com/junegunn/fzf)
+Install through vim while installing plugins (specifically when installing fzf.vim) or install using a package manager. (https://github.com/junegunn/fzf)

 * ag (the silver searcher)- For searching text files across directories.
-Install The Silver Searcher using package manager. (https://github.com/ggreer/the_silver_searcher)
+Install ag using a package manager. (https://github.com/ggreer/the_silver_searcher)

 ## General Themes and Keybindings
 ### Theme- One Dark